 Smith spoke Gaelic at home, learning English when he went to primary school in Bayble.
 He studied at the Nicolson Institute in Stornoway, where he became interested in English poetry.
 He graduated with a degree in English from the University of Aberdeen in 1949, and then gained a teaching qualification at Jordanhill College in Glasgow.
 He began his teaching career in Clydebank, in 1952, and taught for many years at Oban High School.
 He retired from teaching in 1977 in order to concentrate on writing.
 In that same year, he married Donalda Gillies Logan, and became stepfather to her two sons.
 After suffering a breakdown in 1982, he continued writing both in Gaelic and in English.
 He died of cancer at his home in Taynuilt in October 1998.

 The stories in this volume are excellent examples of the short story genre.
-The stories are generally told in the third person, and frequently we are given insights into the thoughts and feelings of the primary character.
-Each story takes place over a short period of time, though we are sometimes given flashbacks which put into context the current situation.
+The stories are generally told in the third person, and frequently reveal the thoughts and feelings of the primary character.
+Each story takes place over a short period of time, though some contain flashbacks which help to explain the current situation.
 The stories in this volume cover a variety of subjects, including religion, death, loneliness, and isolation.

-A’ Bhan-shoisgeulaiche deals with the excessive religious zeal of a young female missionary who goes out to Kenya to convert the natives to Christianity.
+A’ Bhan-shoisgeulaiche is about Christian zeal, telling how a young woman goes out to Kenya as a missionary, hoping to convert the natives to Christianity.
 The story explores the missionary’s relationship with the native population and with her father.
 She finally conquers her fear of the forest, and of the natives, as she visits a sick young boy one evening.
 She realises, as she watches him with his mother, that the children are not hers, and that she doesn’t belong there.
 As she returns home, she sees the prayer-house on fire.
 As she approaches the fire, she is pushed into it by a group of natives carrying spears.

-Aig a’ Chloich-Chuimhne depicts a war veteran standing before the war memorial he visits every year.
-He became an artist after the war, but never used red paint, as it reminded him of those who died in action – the image of rósan searbha na Frainge—air na broillichean mar fhuil (p.
+Aig a’ Chloich-Chuimhne opens with a description of a war veteran looking up at the war memorial he visits every year.
+He had become an artist after the war, but never used red paint, as it reminded him of those who died in action – the image of rósan searbha na Frainge—air na broillichean mar fhuil (p.
 49).
-He relives a particular experience in his mind, where he tries to save one of his friends, and as a result a young German soldier is shot.
-He mourns the loss of the German soldier, and is sent home shortly afterwards.
-After experiencing this memory, he returns home and begins to paint – a bright red flower under a blue sky.
+He relives a particular experience in which he had tried to save one of his friends, and as a result a young German soldier was shot.
+He had mourned the loss of the German soldier, and had been sent home shortly afterwards.
+Having revived this memory, he returns home and begins to paint – a bright red flower under a blue sky.

-An Dubh is an Gorm is written in a letter format – 13 letters which a young man (Coinneach) sends to his father as he begins his studies at University.
+An Dubh is an Gorm takes the form of thirteen letters which a young man (Coinneach) sends to his father as he begins his studies at University.
 Through the letters we see Coinneach awakening to a new world as he meets new people with new ideas that contrast with his upbringing in the Highlands, and with his father’s strict religiosity.

-In other stories, we are introduced to Napoleon as the primary character in An Cuan ’s na Faoileagan, and Is agus Esan tells the story of Adam, Eve and the apple.
+In other stories, we are introduced to Napoleon as the primary character in An Cuan ’s na Faoileagan, while Is agus Esan re-tells the story of Adam, Eve and the apple.

-The terminology is as varied as the subject matter.
-Of note are terms which have been adopted from English, such as telefonan (p.
+Mac a’ Ghobhainn’s vocabulary is as varied as his subject matter.
+The range of English loanwords he uses is noteworthy, e.g.: telefonan (p.
 1), muillionan (p.
 1), rocaidean (p.
 1), and pacaid thoitean (p.
 1).
-We also find terms such as am fear-riaghlaidh (p.
+Further words and expressions of interest include the following: am fear-riaghlaidh (p.
 1), luathas-analach (p.
 45), tallan (p.
 86), and anns a’ chùlaisd (p.
 106).
 Also of interest are idiomatic phrases such as tha mi coimhead nach robh sibh a-muigh (p.
 89) and Eil thu riutha?, meaning ‘Do you smoke?’ (p.
 1).

 |Edition||First edition.
 This volume was reprinted in 1969, 1979, and 1985.
 The orthography appears to be the same in all three editions.|